mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 }
 ```

-Now let's see how we can benefit from the above definitions.
+Now, let's see how we can benefit from the above definitions.
 We have quite a few alternatives to
 choose from here.
-Depending on our needs or taste we can:
+Depending on our needs or tastes, we can:

 - be explicit about the unit and origin: